Ah, the rebound chick. We all know of this phenomenon but rarely do any of us want to actually BE it.

 The best way to do that?
 Short of reading his mind, you can look for these signs you might be his rebound chick…

 If he broke up with his long-time ex, or separated from his wife, within the last few months, that’s not a good sign.
-And the more unexpected the breakup, the more likely you’re a rebound.
+And the more unexpected the breakup, the more likely you’re the rebound chick.

 Men generally don’t handle the medium-term after-effects of a breakup as well as women, and research suggests that a tendency toward a “grass is greener” perspective when looking back at past relationships in addition to less developed coping skills means they’re far more likely to find a new girlfriend to help them process…and in this case, that might be you.